Grade Level(s): 9

 Grade Level(s): 12

-Prerequisite: Minimum of a B in Chemistry or a C+ in Chemistry Honors
+Prerequisite: Minimum of an A in Chemistry, a B in Chemistry Honors, or a B in AP Environmental Science

 Credit: 1.0